alschroe/AzureIoTHack/00_raspberrypi_setup.md

     1. Under *Port* ```22``` should already be entered, if not do so.
     1. Lastly select *Open*
     1. You should be prompted for login.
 The default login is **pi** and the default password is **raspberry**.
+1. Now you are able to work on the Pi.
+The first thing we want to do is changing the default password.
+Type in:
+    ```shell
+    sudo raspi-config
+    ```
+    Select *1 Change User Password | Change password for the 'pi' user* by hitting enter while it is highlighted.
+Make sure to remember your password.
+1. (optional) In the same Configuration Tool we now want to set up the remote Desktop option.
+Use the down arrow on your keyboard to move to *5 Interfacing Options* and press enter.
+After that scroll to *P3 VNC*

 ## Your Sense HAT